A: See the How to Apply link for detailed information on the graduate application process.

 A: You should read the websites of the schools you are interested in attending.
 Find out as much information about the department, their teaching methods, research philosophies, and overall attitudes towards scholarship and training as you can.

 A: We encourage all interested students to apply.
 However, we do adhere to stated minimum grade point averages and/or GRE scores.
-For specifics on these requirements, please visit the webpage that describes the program you are applying for.
+For specifics on these requirements, graduate applicants, please visit the webpage that describes the program you are applying for.
+Undergraduate applicants, please visit the undergraduate admissions website.

 A: The primary consideration in selecting a graduate program is that it offers coursework and research related to your area of interest.
 For example, if you are interested in counseling psychology, Mason is not the place for you as we do not offer a graduate program in counseling psychology.
 Most programs have detailed webpages that prospective applicants will be expected to review thoroughly.
 Cold-calling programs for information that is accessible via the web does not reflect well on you as a potential applicant.
 Graduate programs encourage prospective applicants to ask questions, but expect that the prospect has also done their homework.
 As trivial as it may sound, it is important that you realize that once you have made the decision to pursue an advanced degree, the first day of your career has begun and first impressions are important.